 With fuel poverty being a hot topic of conversation at the moment, dividing the PV modules between the individual flats, the tenants will benefit from lower energy bills, which also helps contribute to the City of Edinburgh Council’s EESSH obligations.

-Through working in partnership with industry-recognised sub-contractors and suppliers, Arc-Tech can deliver a full, turnkey building services solution in the support of net zero, the results of which can be achieved by cost-effective means with long-term added value generated for clients and the end-user.
+Through working in partnership with industry-recognised sub-contractors and suppliers, Arc-Tech can deliver a full, turnkey building services solution in the support of net zero, the results of which can be achieved by cost-effective means with the long-term added value generated for clients and the end-user.

 Arc-Tech is proud to be at the forefront of building services solutions, supporting the creation of more energy-efficient homes and moving towards a net zero future in Scotland.